I have traveled to Sapa, Vietnam, many times. Sapa is a charming place and well worth the visit.

 - Taxi Scams – If you use an unauthorized taxi service, there is a chance the taxis will charge you extra money or try to scam you in some way.
 This is why the best thing you can do is to use taxis only from an authorized service or have your hotel help you get a taxi.

-- Trekking in dangerous and unknown locations – Foreigners have died in Sapa while trekking in dangerous or unknown locations.
-When trekking in Sapa, you must understand the area you plan to trek.
+- Trekking in dangerous and unknown locations – Foreigners have died in Sapa while hiking in scary or unfamiliar places.
+When hiking in Sapa, you must understand the area in which you plan to trek.
 We suggest you work with a reputable tour company or trek with friends.
 For a reputable tour company, we recommend Ethos; you can contact them by clicking here or find them on our recommendations page by clicking here.

 Tips for Traveling Safe In Sapa Vietnam